MattLatt/GDAL_2.1.x_VC/README.md

 	- Compiled with the july release of gdal 2.1.1

-	- Compiled with lib geos 3.5.0 linked dynamically linked (MS VC Workspace provided in the 3rdpart folder)
+	- Compiled with lib geos 3.5.0 linked dynamically (MS VC Workspace provided in the 3rdpart folder)

 	- Corrected the test_static_libgdal-2.1.1 main.cpp source (removed OGRRegisterAll as its already called by GDALRegisterAll)